Dear Brothers and Sisters in Christ,

 · Liturgical Minister Training

-The DAC pays for resources having a direct impact on Good Shepherd Parish ministries and programing, including:
+The DAC pays for resources having a direct impact on Good Shepherd Parish ministries and programming, including:

 · Resources for our Parish Religious Education Program